michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/4-hosting-docker.md

 To run our app in docker we need to add

 Dockerfile.
 This is a file that describes how to build our 'app'.
 Ok, not exactly how to build but how to generate the context.
 All the different parts needed for our app.
-Typically it involves adding some base image which contains an operating system and then creating all the folders, files, downloading required packages.
-The image here means something similar to a build package.
+It involves adding some base image which contains a system to run it and creating all the folders, files, downloading required packages etc. The image here means something like a build package.

 To start we need to add a file 'Dockerfile'.